fyc0322/CSE701_Project3/README.md

 ## Main functions:
 ### double cal_num (const string &cal_expr, double x):
 This function is used to get the numerical value of formula “cal_expr” at position x.
-This function calls getVal() to achieve its goal while getVal calls other functions in the private part of Caluculator to compute the value.
+This function calls getVal() to achieve its goal while getVal calls other functions in the private part of Calculator to compute the value.
 The value would be returned as a double one.

 **Algorithms:**
 The underlying mechanism of reading expressions from text is based on an operand stack and an operator stack.
 It calls readToken() to read and classify each word from input.txt, calls comparePrece() to compare the priority of different operators, then substitute independent variable with specific value to do the calculation.